paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-141-miscellaneous-procurement-provisions.md

 ### Statutory Notes

-#### Amendment of Subsection (d)(1)
+#### Transfer of Section
 Pub.
-L. 115–232, div.
-A, title VIII, § 836(e)(7), (h), Aug.
-13, 2018, 132 Stat.
-1870, 1874, provided that, effective Jan.
-1, 2020, subject to a savings provision, subsection (d)(1) of this section is amended by striking “Commercial items (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim))” and inserting “Commercial products or commercial services (as defined in sections 103 and 103a, respectively, of title 41)”.
-See 2018 Amendment note below.
+L. 116–283, div.
+A, title XVIII, §§ 1801(d), 1861(b), Jan.
+1, 2021, 134 Stat.
+4151, 4277, provided that, effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law, this section is transferred to chapter 361 of this title, as amended by section 1861(a) of Pub.
+L. 116–283, inserted after the table of sections at the beginning of such chapter, and redesignated as [section 4603 of this title](./chapter-361-contract-administration.md#section-4603).
+See Effective Date of 2021 Amendment note below.

 #### Amendments
 2018—Subsec. (d)(1).
 Pub.
 L. 115–232 substituted “Commercial products or commercial services (as defined in sections 103 and 103a, respectively, of title 41)” for “Commercial items (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim))”.